Economic Slowdown Slowly Emerges

 As the economy slows, U.S. Treasury yields will likely fall.
 We also expect credit spreads to widen.
 While inflation should moderate, we still expect core inflation to remain higher than the Fed’s 2% target in the short term due to:

-Continued pressure on the services component of the Consumer Price Index (CPI), mainly from rising wages and elevated shelter (rent and owner’s equivalent rent) costs.
+Continued pressure on the services component of the CPI, mainly from wages and elevated shelter (rent and owner’s equivalent rent), transportation and medical costs.

-The ongoing repositioning and rerouting of global supply chains and the onshoring of production.
+The ongoing repositioning and rerouting of global supply chains, rising shipping costs and potential tariffs.

 Slowdown: Potential Investment Implications